 Christopher J. Terman|

-Senior Lecturer, Dept. of EECS
+Senior Lecturer and Undergraduate Officer, Dept. of EECS

 Computer Science and Artificial Intelligence Laboratory